datagridsoftware/practical-ml/notebooks/insurance/data_preparation.md

     - **Ordinal variable encoding**

-        In case of ordinal variables, where there is a relation between the values of a feature, that oreder needs to be preserved.
-In this a mappring between a categorical value and a number is created.
+        In case of ordinal variables, where there is a relation between the values of a feature, that order needs to be preserved.
+In this a mapping between a categorical value and a number is created.
         Example:

         ```